calebegg/recipes/mac-and-squash.md

 ## Steps

-1. Heat oven to 400°F. Cut the squash in half lengthwise and scoop out seeds
+1. Heat oven to 400°F. Cut the squash in half lengthwise and scoop out seeds.
+If using butternut sqash, peel and cube to 1 inch cubes
 1. Place the squash halves cut side down on a baking sheet/dish and roast for about 35 minutes, until tender when pierced with a fork
 1. Let the squash cool, then scoop out the flesh
 1. Meanwhile, cook the macaroni according to package directions. **Reserve about a cup of the cooking water**.